gdr22/15-466-f21-base2/README.md

 Use arrows or A/D to rotate the tiles.
 Press space to jump.

 Sources: Assets created by us.
+Referenced 15-466 F21 Game 2 base code.
 Tile spawning referenced from https://github.com/lassyla/game2.
+Soundtrack is "In Game" by BloodPixelHero, from https://freesound.org/people/BloodPixelHero/sounds/580898/.

 This game was built with [NEST](NEST.md).